semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 ## Usage in UX/UI

+**Key points for using Horizontal bar chart:**

+- Ensure the chart's axes are understandable.
+Label them if needed.
+- Use simple color schemes.
+Highlight categories only when needed.

-See detailed information in the [Bar chart guide](/data-display/bar-chart/bar-chart#usage-in-ux-ui).
+For the other detailed information, refer to the [Bar chart guide](/data-display/bar-chart/bar-chart#usage-in-ux-ui).